hopIQ

 The Lost Abbey

-🌍 United States · Abbey Dubbel · One of 1 Abbey Dubbels in hopIQ
+🌍 United States · Dubbel · One of 1 Dubbels in hopIQ

 A deep amber Abbey Dubbel with Belgian dark candi sugar.
 Caramel, dried fruit, dark cherry and spicy yeast.
 Complex and warming — a love letter to the Trappist tradition, brewed in San Diego County.